Can I Use Apple Cider Vinegar to Clean My Keurig?

 Why Should You Clean Your Keurig?

-Water, coffee grounds, and the heat from the machine are breeding grounds for mold and germs.
-This will make your coffee sour, unhealthy, and unhygienic.
 Keeping your Keurig clean is as important as making the whole kitchen neat.
-It is not only important maintaining the quality of the coffee machine but also for your health.
+It is not only important to maintain the quality of the coffee machine but also for your health.

 How to Clean Your Keurig with Apple Cider Vinegar